Networking Internals: Under the Hood¶

 BGP UPDATE message carries: - WITHDRAWN ROUTES: prefixes no longer reachable - PATH ATTRIBUTES: ORIGIN, AS_PATH, NEXT_HOP, MED, LOCAL_PREF, COMMUNITY, LARGE_COMMUNITY - NLRI: Network Layer Reachability Information (prefixes)

 BGP session state machine: IDLE → CONNECT → ACTIVE → OPENSENT → OPENCONFIRM → ESTABLISHED.
-Keepalive timer (60s default) maintains session; Hold Time (180s) expiry tears it down.
+A commonly shown configuration uses a 60s keepalive and negotiates a 180s Hold Time; actual timers are peer- and implementation-configured, and Hold Time expiry tears the session down.

 13. TCP/UDP Checksum Computation¶